GitauHarrison/notes/unit_testing/unit_testing_in_python.md

         assert prime_number(num2) == True
 ```

 > A testcase is created by subclassing `unittest.TestCase`.
-The sole test above has been defined with method whose name start with the letters test.
+The sole test above has been defined with a method whose name starts with the letters test.
 This naming convention informs the test runner about which methods represent tests.<br>
 > The crux of each test method, in our case we only have one test method, is the call to `assert` to check for an expected result.

 This test assumes that the function `prime_number()` returns either `True` or `False`.
 Our current function uses the print statement and does not return anything.
-So, I will make some modification to the code to ensure it returns either boolean.
+So, I will make some modifications to the code to ensure it returns either boolean.

 ```python
 # prime_numbers.py